 - Proficient using Microsoft Word, Excel, and Outlook

 - Business or humanities background, or nonprofit interest, a plus

 - Interest in development, marketing, fundraising or conservation a plus

-We are currently accepting applicants for the fall 2017 and spring 2018 terms.
+We are currently accepting applicants for the winter/spring and summer 2018 terms.
 To apply for this internship, please send a cover letter and résumé to Ellie Parrish, Manager of Development, at email@example.com.
 The position will remain open until filled.